-The maximum deadline the instructor may assign for the removal of the I or IN grade is six weeks.
-Students with multiple grades of I or IN may be required to withdraw from their original cohorts and finish their program with another cohort after all grades of I or IN have been resolved.
+The maximum deadline an instructor may assign is six weeks.
+Students with multiple grades of I or IN may be required to withdraw from future coursework and finish their program after all grades of I or IN have been resolved.

-Incompletes in practicums may be handled differently.
+Incompletes in practicums and internships may be handled differently.
 The following courses have a one year maximum extension:

-Code Title Credits CHMN491 Ministry Practicum HUSE481 Internship in Addictions Counseling I HUSE482 Internship in Addictions Counseling III
+Code Title Credits CHMN491 Ministry Practicum HUSE481 Internship in Addictions Counseling I HUSE482 Internship in Addictions Counseling III HUSE491 Internship in Addictions Counseling II

-HUSE491

-Internship in Addictions Counseling II